-When it comes to skiing temperatures, you can find yourself carving on a warm spring day with temps rising in the 40’s, or you can be bundling up as the wind chills reach near -30.
-To battle the wide range of temperatures you’ll need the right pair of ski or snowboard pants to bring along on the trip.
+When it comes to skiing you can find yourself carving on a warm spring day with temps rising in the 40’s, or you might be all bundled up as the wind chills reach near -30.
+To battle the wide range of temperatures you’ll need the right pair of ski pants to bring along on the trip.

 If you tend to be on the cold side then you’ll want to stick with an insulated ski pant.
 Let’s check out the various types of insulated pants.

-- Slightly Warm – Slightly warm insulated pants provide a little warmth but aren’t ideal on the colder, more windy days.
+- Slightly Warm: Slightly warm insulated pants provide a little warmth but aren’t ideal on for cold, windy days.
 In those instances, definitely wear some layers.
 They’ll also provide the greatest amount of maneuverability.

 - Warm: Warm insulated pants are for the normal cold, probably those upper-20’s into the 30’s when you might find some wind that will give you a little wind chill factor.